 Major life events, such as a medical problem, divorce, or unemployment, can make it difficult to pay off your debts.
-When the COVID-19 pandemic led to significant changes and shelter in place orders, widespread layoffs and economic instability occurred throughout the country.
-Many companies and individuals were forced to file under various bankruptcy chapters to protect their assets.
+Many companies and individuals file under various bankruptcy chapters each year to protect their assets.
+A Spindale bankruptcy lawyer from our team at Farmer & Morris Law, PLLC, can help in this situation.

 Who Can Seek Bankruptcy Protection?